CodeNow/dock-init/README.md

 that sets the correct environment variables (`/opt/runnable/env`), and host tags (`/opt/runnable/host_tags`) for the dock and finally executes the `init.sh` script.

+## Logs and Debugging
+The logs for the dock init scripts can be found on a dock at the following location:

+* `/var/log/dock-init.log`

+This should be the first place to look if a dock was provisioned but did not register itself with the rest of the system correctly.
+Also pay careful attention to the version numbers for each of the projects when they are pulled.
+Finally make sure the correct host tags are set in `/opt/runnable/host_tags`.

 ## Scripts

 ### init.sh